signag/snweatherstation/README.md

 # snweatherstation

-Another weather station for Raspberry Pi, logging temperature, humidity and pressure in a database table or to a file.
+Another weather station for Raspberry Pi, logging temperature, humidity and pressure (station height and reduced) in a database table or to a file.
 If configured, also foracast data from <https://openweathermap.org/> are logged in the database.

-A web application is available to visualize measured data together with historical and forecast data.
+A web application is available at <https://github.com/signag/snweather-ui> to visualize measured data together with historical and forecast data.

 ## Getting started